neutralinojs/neutralinojs.github.io/docs/gettingstarted/firstapp.md

  $ neu create --template hello-world
 ```

+If you like you can use several starter projects such as React, TypeScript, and Kotlin.
+The above command will use JavaScript stater project.

 ### Without neu-cli

 Download the latest development kit from [releases](https://github.com/neutralinojs/neutralinojs/releases).
 Thereafter, extract the files and rename the directory to `hello-world`.